What Happens to Skunks in the Winter

 Skunks may also share their homes with other animals.
 This helps them stay warm.
 They become less active, sleeping for long periods.
 This is known as torpor.
 Skunks adapt well to winter, ensuring their survival.

 Need to understand more about Skunk Behavior + Skunk Behavior and Characteristics?
 This post might help you.
-How Do Skunks Communicate?
+How Many Babies Do Skunks Have at a Time?

 Skunk Activity During The Colder Months